crftr/crftr.github.io/_posts/2018-03-12-yes-ruby-1-9-can-support-tls-1-2.markdown

 # Final notes

-Let's be honest, ruby 1.9 is outdated.
+Let's be honest, running ruby 1.9 is risky.
 It is in your best interest to upgrade as soon as possible.
 But legacy apps exist in the wild.
 I hope that all critical applications eventually receive the attention and upgrades they deserve -- but only do so after adequately planning the procedure.
 There's no need to rush through an upgrade for the TLS support.

 Happy hacking!